cowrie/cowrie/docs/prometheus/README.rst

 ..
 ..
 SPDX-License-Identifier: BSD-3-Clause

-How to Send Cowrie output to a Prometheus
+How to Send Cowrie Output to Prometheus
 =============================================

 This guide will show you how to stand up a complete monitoring stack in Docker: